01binary/zeroweb/src/articles/pid-motor-control.md

 Robotics researchers build their own servos by controlling DC motors in a closed loop as in the case of the [PR2](https://robotsguide.com/robots/pr2) robot with [Maxon](https://www.maxongroup.com/maxon/view/product/motor/dcmotor/re/re40/148866) motors, or design their own motors *and controllers* as in the case of [MIT Mini Cheetah](https://robotsguide.com/robots/minicheetah) and [Cassie](https://robotsguide.com/robots/cassie).

+In this article we'll explore how to build a servo using any motor and encoder.

 ## closed loop

 *Closed loop* control means that you are measuring what the device you are controlling is doing, and adjusting the input commands sent to the device based on these measurements.